johngage/voteA/content/journalism/nbcactions.md

 - Producers
 - Reporters
 - Analytics and Statistics Department: Existing Jupyter Notebooks; present and planned map and interactive displays for anchors, guests.
-- Web site engineering: design of data visualizations, maps: move to Jupyter Notebooks, using new J3-like capabilities.
+- Web site engineering: design of data visualizations, maps: move to Jupyter Notebooks, using new D3-like visualization capabilities now written in Python.

 ### Assess time investment in working with other organizations
 - Discuss alliance with NYT Future Journalism group